 We can be reasonably confident that these are the main passages in the Old Testament that talk about the invasions of Israel by the Antichrist, and of the final, premillennial battle that we call Armageddon:

-There might be other chapters and verses that speak of Armageddon, but we cannot be as sure about those.
+There might be other chapters and verses that speak of Armageddon, but we cannot be quite as sure about those.
 In fact, a previous version of this chapter listed more passages than above.
 But, when I looked at them again, I realized that I had cast too wide of a net.
-When proving the truth about something difficult, start with the evidence that is the most clear.
+When proving the truth about something difficult, start with the clearest evidence.
 And, that means we begin with Zechariah 14.

 Zechariah 14 has always been deeply troubling because it talks of the conquest of Jerusalem and great suffering, and the thought of that happening to a city that I care so much about is hard.
 Of course, the end of that chapter speaks of the return of Jesus and His thousand year reign.
 That's a great victory, but the price will be terrible.
 The mere thought of it is difficult to contemplate.
 But, we must not shrink from looking at this chapter and embracing what we see.